rohanv32/InboxZingReact/README.md

 ## 🗃️ MongoDB Rationale

 We chose **MongoDB** for this project due to the following reasons:
-- **Schema Flexibility**: MongoDB allows for dynamic schemas, which is ideal for a news application where user preferences and articles can vary significantly.
+- **Schema Flexibility**: MongoDB allows for dynamic schemas, ideal for a news application where user preferences and articles can vary significantly.
 - **Scalability**: It can handle large volumes of data efficiently, making it suitable for storing numerous articles fetched from various sources.
 - **Performance**: MongoDB's document-oriented structure enables fast data retrieval, which is great for providing users with timely news updates.

-Refer to InboxZingDatabase.pdf for the database architecture diagram.
+Please take a look at InboxZingDatabase.pdf for the database architecture diagram.

 ---